 2) Get Yourself a Crypto Wallet

-Even though it is possible to buy cryptocurrencies through an exchange and send them directly to the casino, it is still best practice to have a personal wallet as well.
+Even though it is possible to buy cryptocurrencies through an exchange and send them directly to the casino, it is still best practice to have a personal wallet as well (for self-custody).
 Cold (hardware) and hot (web browser, software) wallets exist.
 In theory, you can wait to do this if you already have an account with an exchange, but you might as well set yourself up properly from the start (see the step-by-step guide here).

 Once you know the cryptocurrency you want to play with, visit an exchange such as Binance to purchase Bitcoin, Ethereum or whatever you prefer with conventional banking options.
 You may want to transfer your cryptocurrencies to your wallet after buying them on an exchange, but this would be an extra step.